jruchaud/chat-redux/README.md

-# chat-redux
+# Chat-redux

-Chat with redux
+Create an example with redux.

+TODO:
+* Username
+* Room
+* RTC